National Union of Journalists | |

 Headquarters: | Headland House, 72 Acton Street, London, WC1X 8DP |

-There is a range of national councils below the NEC, covering different sections and areas of activity.
-There is an industrial council for each of the NUJ's "industrial" sectors – Newspapers and Agencies, Freelance, Magazine and Book, Broadcasting, New Media and Press and PR.
+There is a range of National Councils beneath the NEC, covering different sections and areas of activity.
+There is an Industrial Council for each of the NUJ's "industrial" sectors:

-There are also national Executive Councils, covering all sectors, for Ireland and Scotland.
+There are also National Executive Councils, covering all sectors, for Ireland and Scotland.
 The Irish Executive Council, which has a higher degree of autonomy, covers Northern Ireland as well as the Republic.[3]
+Since 2016, in response to Brexit, the Union's Continental European Council further expanded the NUJ's remit to include NUJ members working in Continental Europe, in particular for NUJ branches in Paris, Brussels and the Netherlands, to campaign on issues of common interest.

 Presidents of the NUJ:[4]